Vanille-N/website/data/typ2html/_src/index.typ

   // :bullet-list}
   #excerpt.incl(this, "bullet-list")
+- Enumerations
+  // {enum-list:
+  1. work
+  2. as
+  3. well

+  // :enum-list}
+  #excerpt.incl(this, "enum-list")

 == Build process

-Before we get into more technical stuff, a small note on the build process, because I feel that this is the most nontrivial part of using Typst for HTML currently.
+Before we get into more technical stuff, a small note on the build process, because I feel that this is one of the least well-rounded parts of using Typst for HTML currently.
 For the record, I use the following directory layout:
 ```
 Makefile
+list:page
 _src/
   |-- index.typ
   |-- xhtml.typ
   |-- css.typ
   \-- ...
+_assets/
+  |-- global.css
+  \-- link.svg
 _highlight/
   |-- highlight.min.js
   |-- highlight-typst.js